 - Send direct mail announcements

-- Provide incentives to join the challenge
+- Provide incentives to join your challenge

 Easily quantify your virtual fundraising impact

 The virtual fundraising landscape we're living in requires us to unite our networks and build relationships with our supporters.

 Our newest eBook, combines the advice from our region's fundraising experts on the most important considerations in navigating philanthropy’s transformation: